-Bitcoin captured headlines as it rocketed to new highs in early 2021.
+Bitcoin captured headlines as it rocketed to new highs in recent years.
 Cryptocurrencies like Bitcoin are becoming mainstream.
 As they do, the technology that powers them is becoming more influential in our everyday lives.
 More and more businesses are using the blockchain-based technology behind Bitcoin to store data and make more efficient decisions.
 And the field of real estate is no exception, especially in digital real estate.

 DeFi, or decentralized finance, is one of the ways blockchains and cryptocurrency are transforming our world.
 Read on to learn what DeFi is and how it works.
 Then, we’ll go over three ways that DeFi for real estate will transform the way we manage, work at, and live in buildings.